- Causes of Fatigue Slideshow Pictures

 Mild resistance to airflow for any of the above reasons in the upper airways may result in some snoring that is not associated with any sleep disturbance.

 If resistance to airflow increases, the efforts to maintain adequate ventilation and breathing may cause transient arousal from sleep that is typically not severe enough to cause the level of oxygen in the blood to decrease (hypoxia).
-This is called the upper airway resistance syndrome (UARS).
+This is called the respiratory effort related arousal (RERA).

-When the resistance increases even further, the ventilatory efforts cannot keep up with the degree of resistance to maintain adequate levels of oxygen.
-This causes a decrease in the level of oxygen in the blood.
-As a result, arousals are more frequent, and sleep becomes more fragmented.
-This is termed obstructive sleep apnea-hypopnea syndrome.
+When the resistance increases even further, the ventilatory efforts cannot keep up with the degree of resistance to maintain adequate levels of oxygen, and airflow decreases or stops.
+This often leads to a decrease in the level of oxygen in the blood.
+As a result, sleep becomes more fragmented and arousals more frequent.
+The events are referred to as obstructive hypopneas (reduced breathing) or apneas (absent breathing), and the condition is termed obstructive sleep apnea-hypopnea syndrome.

 How should someone with snoring be evaluated?

 To thoroughly evaluate someone with a snoring problem, it is important to also talk to that person's bed partner or family members.
 A complete history and physical examination is often performed.